Why a Combination Radius?

 Triple and Quad Combination Radius Explained

 In addition to our normal combos we also have great choices of Triple and Quad Progressive Radius.
 Our regular combos are great, most skaters won't need to advance to a Triple or Quad.
 However, there is an advantage to a "progressive" radius, which means the size of the radius's along the blade increase in smaller increments.
 For example, a 7,8,9,13' Quad vs a 7/13' dual.
 Not everyone needs a Quad, but for many it offers a smoother fluid stride and seamless transitions.
 We can also place extremely short and extremely long radius on specific portions of the blade where they will squeak out more performance but without having any negative effects.
-Another example, a 6/13' combo would have great turning, but might rock forward too much and be a little unstable on some size skates.
+Another example, a 6/13' combo would have great turning, but might rock forward too much and be a little unstable for some skaters and on some size skates.

 Triple Combination Radius

 We have two types of triples, first is a regular combination radius but it also has a flat spot in between the forward and rear radius.
 This "flat" will increase speed quite a bit because no radius is faster than flat.
 It's also has great stability.
 These triple radius will result in just a little loss of turning, so it's best suited for up/down skaters who don't rely or use a lot of mobility.
 If you think this is you, ask us which triple we think might work for you.
 We also have 7 new progressive triple combos for all skaters (these don't have the flat area.)
 These work similar to our Quads and also fit well on all junior and youth skates which don't have enough steel length to fit 4 radius.

 Prosharp Quad Profile .
 Prosharp Quad 1 profile . prosharp Quad 2 .
 Prosharp Quad 3 .
 Prosparp Quad .5